wabkur/binary_trees/README.md

-function that finds the lowest common ancestor of two nodes
+function that goes through a binary tree using level-order traversal